crunchdao/competitions/competitions/mid-one/README.md

 ![Time Series](https://github.com/microprediction/endersnotebooks/blob/main/assets/images/timeseries.png?raw=true)

-Instead of forecasting every time step focuses on detecting deviations from the expected martingale property of the time series, which is when we expect no systematic changes:
+However, unlike a typical forecasting task, you don't need to make a prediction for every data point.
+Instead, you should try to discern the occasions when you are confident in the direction only.
+To be precise, your task is to determine, for each time point, which of the following is true:

 \[
 E[x_{t+1} | x_t, x_{t-1}, \dots] = x_t
 \]

 In this model, the "attacker" only trades when it believes the series is deviating from its expected behavior, signaling an opportunity for action.